MetOffice/lfric_core/documentation/source/how_to_contribute/coding_standards/fortran_coding_standards.rst

 the code.
 Routinely breaking the standard because you prefer a different style is not a sufficient argument.
 The code reviewer's judgement is final.

-Rose Stem testing includes some linting tests that enforce some of the standards.

 Copyright
 ---------